Study Abroad for Breech Students

 We are taught to be "global citizens" in the Breech School of Business but I often question what that really means.
 In the last semester, I have concluded that it is a two part equation: the willingness to walk in another's shoes and being confident to jump into new situations.
 Throughout my semester I walked in many different shoes, and even wore through a few soles.
 I was faced with many new and sometimes scary situations but it made me a stronger, more confident young woman.
 Simply put, studying abroad is a chance to experience a different way of life, which can directly benefit ones future success.

-Everyday Pilar and I would discuss politics, ranging from John Edward's affair to the French presidential election - all in Spanish of course.
-Our day-to-day discussions are not something I could have experienced in any classroom setting.
-Our in-depth chats went much further than talking elections.
+Every day, Pilar and I would discuss politics, ranging from John Edward's affair to the French presidential election - all in Spanish, of course.
+Our day-to-day discussions were not something I could have experienced in any classroom setting.
+Our in-depth chats went much further than talking about elections.
 The characteristic I admired most about Pilar was her courage to be bold.
-She had no problem telling me exactly what the Spanish thought about the United States, and its citizens.
+She had no problem telling me exactly what the Spanish thought about the United States and its citizens.
 She berated me about wasting natural resources and how the U.S. is always intervening in other countries affairs.
 She believed us to be warmongers always looking for a fight.
-There were so many different jabs she took towards the United States but they never offended me because many of them rang true.
+There were so many different jabs she took towards the United States, but they never offended me because many of them rang true.

 Stepping outside of one's comfort zone is the first step towards personal growth and becoming a global citizen.
-Traveling across the globe without the security blanket of parents, friends, cell phones, wireless internet devices, and the English language, forces you to rely on your own skills and courage.
-In Spain, I had to venture out on my own, navigating my way through bus stops, international airports, and back alleys.
-You learn to rely on yourself.
-Self-confidence and a sense of adventure are vital both abroad and in the business world.
+Traveling across the globe without the security blanket of parents, friends, cell phones, wireless internet devices and the English language forces you to rely on your own skills and courage.
+In Spain, I had to venture out on my own, navigating my way through bus stops, international airports and back alleys.
+I learn to rely on myself.
+Self-confidence and a sense of adventure are vital, both abroad and in the business world.
 I believe that my four months in Spain gave me a fresh perspective on the world and a sense of accomplishment for surviving and thriving all on my own.